Camp Alert |

 (1873 - 1878), Phillipsburg

 A hastily built log stockade erected by settlers on the property of John Bissell.
 It was never attacked by Indians.
 The original site is located three miles from town on Bissell Creek.
-A not-entirely faithful replica has been built around two original-period settler log cabins, located one-half mile west of town.
+A not-entirely correct replica has been built around two original-period settler log cabins, located one-half mile west of town.

 Camp Van Dorn